OhanaAlvaro/chrome-extension-vue/README.md

 # Family Cinema Vue Extension

-This project is trying to add the power of Vue to our original Family Cinema plugin.
+Note: This project is trying to add the power of Vue to our original Family Cinema plugin.
 Still working progress and not clear if we will get anywhere...

-Let's take some notes about the whole architecture of this project.

 # API

-A single php file which receives and `action` together with the necessary data to perform each action.
+A separated component, but key here, is our Family Cinema API.
+So far it's a single php file which receives and `action` together with the necessary data to perform the action.

 **Available actions:**